 Dr Jessica Mackelprang

-Research interests: Dr. Mackelprang’s research focuses on trauma and injury among marginalized populations (e.g., people experiencing homelessness) and persons who have sustained life-altering injuries (e.g., traumatic brain injury, spinal cord injury).
-She aims to identify antecedents and outcomes associated with intentional (e.g., suicidality) and unintentional injury among those populations.
-She is also interested in the use of digital technologies to deliver mental health interventions, to improve healthcare care continuity, and to optimise outcomes among populations who have difficulty accessing services as a result of physical disability, housing instability, or geographic remoteness.
-Her research involves a combination of quantitative and qualitative methods and has involved data derived from self-report surveys, interviews, neuropsychological testing, and administrative health records.
+Research interests: Dr. Mackelprang’s research investigates physical (e.g., traumatic brain injury) and psychological trauma among marginalised populations (e.g., people experiencing homelessness) and the frontline workers who serve them.
+Her work aims to reduce inequities in health service access and health outcome inequities among these populations.
+She also studies equity in academia.
+She is also interested in the use of technologies to deliver mental health interventions, to improve healthcare care continuity, and to optimise outcomes among populations who have difficulty accessing services as a result of physical disability, housing instability, or geographic remoteness.
+Her research involves a combination of quantitative, qualitative, and mixed methods and has involved data from self-report surveys, interviews, administrative health records, and neuropsychological testing.

 Homelessness; Injury; Trauma; Rehabilitation; Suicide; Health services utilisation; Traumatic brain injury; Health disparities

 PhD candidate and honours supervision